-This 50 Best Places to Visit in Hawaii post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This 50 Best Places to Visit in Hawaii post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Whether you are planning a trip to Hawaii or just wanderlusting, we can all agree that Hawaii is one of the most beautiful places in the world.

 Since Hawaii is our 50th State, I thought it would be appropriate to highlight 50 of the coolest places to visit in Hawaii.

 So, if you’re wondering where to go in Hawaii, keep scrolling for some of the most popular (and the most underrated) Hawaii vacation spots!

 Want to skip all the planning and just access my detailed Hawaii Itineraries complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.

 50 Best Places to Visit in Hawaii with Your Family

 Here are some of the best places to visit in Hawaii for families:

 I had to start this list with one of my favorite places in Hawaii.
 The Road to Hana is way more about the journey than the destination.